 We only fund projects that have been planned and initiated by Malagasy people.
 Once a project proposal has been accepted by our trustees the money is sent to one of our Malagasy partners and the project is then managed through to completion by local people.
 All projects are regularly monitored and evaluated by MfM staff to ensure that they are having a positive impact.

 We favour ideas which make the best possible use of available resources and are proud to support projects with an emphasis on recycling and sustainable technologies.
 These include rainwater harvesting systems, the innovative use of plastic bags and bottles, and the production of charcoal-alternative fuels.

 Such solutions help reduce living costs for our beneficiaries whilst helping to address some of the underlying environmental issues plaguing Madagascar.

 We work with Malagasy partners who involve and empower their beneficiaries.
 When funding construction or repair projects we ask, wherever possible that the local community contributes land, labour and what local materials they can gather, such as clay, rocks or river sand to the project.

 This not only keeps costs down but also engages the commitment of the local community and authorities in the project and acts as a permanent reminder of what can be achieved through collective action.

 Keeping Costs to a Minimum

-As a small charity we strive to ensure that the donations that we receive provide the maximum possible benefit to the people and environment of Madagascar.
-To achieve this we keep our running costs to an absolute minimum, operating using volunteer staff, working from our homes and keeping our postal, printing and administration costs low.
+We strive to ensure that the donations that we receive provide the maximum possible benefit to the people and environment of Madagascar.
+To achieve this we keep our UK running costs to an absolute minimum, operating using volunteer staff, working from our homes and keeping our postal, printing and administration costs low.